rnantes/shopify-mobile-challenge-2019/README.md

 ## Description
 * Used URLSession for fetching JSON Data from the server
-* Modeled JSON responses with Structs confoming to Codable and decoded the with JSONDecoder
+* Modeled JSON responses with Structs conforming to Codable and decoded the with JSONDecoder
 * UI created programically, Autolayout used for responsiveness

 ## Testing